702 Naval Air Squadron

-Westland Lynx HMA.8, 702 Squadron, flies near the US Sixth Fleet flagship Blue Ridge Class Amphibious Command Ship USS Mount Whitney (LCC-20) on the Mediterranean Sea during Exercise DESTINED GLORY (Loyal Midas) 2005.
+Westland Lynx HMA.8, 702 Squadron, flies near the United States Sixth Fleet flagship the on the Mediterranean Sea during Exercise DESTINED GLORY (Loyal Midas) 2005.

-702 Naval Air Squadron (702 NAS), also referred to as 702 Squadron, was a Fleet Air Arm (FAA) naval air squadron of the United Kingdom’s Royal Navy (RN).
+702 Naval Air Squadron (702 NAS), also referred to as 702 Squadron, is an inactive Fleet Air Arm (FAA) naval air squadron of the United Kingdom’s Royal Navy (RN).
 It most recently operated the Westland Lynx, as the Lynx Headquarters and Training Squadron, between January 1978 and August 2014.

 It was last based at HMS Heron, RNAS Yeovilton, Somerset and earlier at HMS Osprey, RNAS Portland, Dorset.
 As a training squadron it trained all ground and air crew for the sister front-line maritime Lynx unit, 815 Naval Air Squadron.
 It initially formed during July 1936 as a Catapult Flight for the 2nd Battle Squadron based at RAF Mount Batten and routinely embarking in RN ships such as, HMS Nelson, HMS Rodney and HMS Resolution.
 By 1939 it was known as 702 Naval Air Squadron but disbanded in January 1940.

 It was active twice more during the Second World War, between December 1940 and July 1943 as a Long Range Catapult Squadron and then between June 1945 and September 1946 as an Instrument Flying Training and Checking Unit.
 A Naval Jet Evaluation Training Unit was the squadron’s next role between April 1949 and August 1952, followed by a Junior Officers Air Course between September 1957 and August 1958.
 It last reformed as the Lynx Headquarters and Training Squadron at HMS Heron, during January 1978.